mitodl/smoot-design/README.md

 2. Determine whether the version bump should be major, minor, or patch based on commit types.
 Breaking changes (e.g., `feat!: remove Button variant 'outlined'`) will result in major version bumps.
 3. Publish the package to NPM and the repository's [Github Releases](https://github.com/mitodl/smoot-design/releases).

+### Pre-releases

+You can manually trigger the Prerelease github action to create a pre-release.
+This will (1) publish the latest commit on specified branch to NPM, with a version `v0.0.0-<git-short-sha>`, e.g., `v0.0.0-7bc0c0f`.

 ## Installation

 Ensure `peerDependencies` are installed as well.
 See [`package.json`](./package.json).